yanxu2021/ApartmentUs1/README.md

 **Story:** As a un-registered guest, I can go to registration page with a form and register as a new user

-**Story:** As a registered user who has not logged in, I can go to a login page
+**Story:** As a registered user who has not logged in, I can go to a login page (navigate to a log in page)

 **Story:** As a logged in user, I should be able to log out